JesseMaitland/hey-jobs-python/README.md

 ### Programming Method - Why use a state machine?

-while this scraper could have easily been implemented in a single script with fewer lines of code, fewer files and no directory structure a state machine allows program flow to be easily understood, and later modified by simply adding / removing or modifying state objects and transition rules.
+This scraper could have been implemented in a single script with fewer lines of code, fewer files and no directory structure a state machine allows program flow to be understood, and later modified by adding / removing or modifying state objects and transition rules.
+A contex object can also later be implemented to alter logical state transitions.

 #### Testing
 unit tests can be written to test the function of each individual state, and the expected